Dao-AILab/flash-attention/README.md

 --version` then `echo $?` returns a nonzero exit code), uninstall then reinstall `ninja` (`pip uninstall -y ninja && pip install ninja`).
 Without `ninja`, compiling can take a very long time (2h) since it does not use multiple CPU cores.
-With `ninja` compiling takes 3-5 minutes on a 64-core machine.
+With `ninja` compiling takes 3-5 minutes on a 64-core machine using CUDA toolkit.

 **To install:**
 ```sh